 Meet The Leadership

-2025 Congressional Leadership
+2025-2026 Congressional Leadership

 At the beginning of each six-month legislative session, Congress selects its own leaders from among its membership.
 Legislative sessions begin on the first Monday of April and the first Monday of October of each year, following that semester's campus-wide IUSG election.

-Recorder Leo Cavinder
+The Honorable Leo W. Cavinder

 The Recorder is responsible for managing Congressional documentation and records.
 The Recorder types up the agenda and minutes of each Congressional meeting and distributes them to Representatives.
 The Recorder oversees the Records of Congress through a publicly accessible repository of bills, vote records, agendas, minutes, membership rosters, Congressional rules, and more.